 Brno, Czech Republic

-GREYCORTEX is happy to announce that we have won the 2019 EY Cybersecurity Trophy (EY ESO) in the Cybersecurity Space Innovation category.
+GREYCORTEX is happy to announce that we have won the 2019 EY Cybersecurity Trophy in the Cybersecurity Space Innovation category.
 The winners were announced at an awards ceremony in Bratislava, Slovakia on December 10, 2019.

 EY, whose motto is “Building a better working world,” has identified the need for a greater focus on cybersecurity.
 Based on many years with the world’s leading consulting firms, competition founder Peter Borák, has good reason to emphasize cybersecurity.
 Due to the increasing frequency of cyber-attacks, extremely sensitive data is leaked, and risks increase every year.
 “Our primary concern is to help organizations make better decisions on very complex cybersecurity issues.
 With faster digitization, the risk is accelerating.
 All organizations should take care of their data protection,” said Borák.